resurrexit/resurrexit.github.io/_posts/2016-06-30-using-tripleo-quickstart-to-get-a-working-openstack-install.markdown

 Definitions
 -----------

 [^1]: Much like tripleo-quickstart, Ossipee is a project meant to build a small OpenStack cluster, using a PackStack install.
 Ossipee predates tripleo-quickstart.
-That leads me to PackStack: PackStack uses Puppet to configure and installs everything via RPMs.
+That leads me to PackStack: PackStack is a command line utility using Puppet modules to configure and installs everything via RPMs.
+PackStack is for existing servers.
 Compare that with Devstack, which uses git checkouts and shell scripts to install everything needed for OpenStack.